-To replace one egg, substitute one-fourth cup (about 60 grams) of puréed, silken tofu.
+To replace 1 egg, substitute 1/4 cup (about 60 g) of puréed, silken tofu.

-Silken tofu is relatively flavorless, but it can make baked goods dense and heavy, so it’s best used in brownies, cookies, quick breads and cakes.
+Silken tofu is relatively flavorless, but it can make baked goods dense and heavy, so it’s best used in brownies, cookies, quick breads, and cakes.

 When mixed together, vinegar and baking soda start a chemical reaction that produces carbon dioxide and water, which makes baked goods light and airy.

-This substitution works best for cakes, cupcakes and quick breads.
+This substitution works best for cakes, cupcakes, and quick breads.

-This substitution works best for muffins, cakes and cupcakes.
+This substitution works best for muffins, cakes, and cupcakes.

 Arrowroot is a South American tuber plant that is high in starch.
-The starch is extracted from the roots of the plant and sold as a powder, starch or flour.
+The starch is extracted from the roots of the plant and sold as a powder, starch, or flour.

 The liquid has a very similar consistency to that of raw egg whites, making it an excellent substitution for many recipes.

-Aquafaba works especially well in recipes that call for just egg whites, such as meringues, marshmallows, macaroons or nougat.
+Aquafaba works especially well in recipes that call for just egg whites, such as meringues, marshmallows, macaroons, or nougat.

-This may affect the flavor of your finished product, and it’s best used in brownies, pancakes and cookies.
+This may affect the flavor of your finished product, and it’s best used in brownies, pancakes, and cookies.

 Carbonated water can add moisture to a recipe, but it also acts as a great leavening agent.
 The carbonation traps air bubbles, which help make the finished product light and fluffy.

-This substitution works great for cakes, cupcakes and quick breads.
+This substitution works great for cakes, cupcakes, and quick breads.